NobleMajo/bunrouter/README.md

   they will be merged into a single handler to avoid re-checking.
 - **method-enum**: You just write `GET`, but in the background it is converted to an enum.
   *This is for faster method comparison.*
+- **dump-router**: You can create a string router dump that lists the defined routes.
+  If you provide a bun server, it also adds a `server-is-running-on` message.

 # how it works